Skip to main content Skip to footer

 If you have an emergency repair, please telephone 0333 320 4555.

-• Burst pipes, severe roof leaks or flooding
+• Burst pipes or flooding

 • Unsafe electrical fittings or wiring